Vitamin D cured my joint pain and I will tell you how it works for me. Because it helps me so much, I want to share my story with you here.

 - For lower back pain in obese patients, an initial loading dose of 100,000 IU of vitamin D was given, followed by 4000 IU per day for 16 weeks.
 Note that these patients were vitamin D deficient.

-- People with knee osteoarthritis had relief from pain and had improved functional health and quality of life with 50,0000 IU vitamin D2 per week over a 6 month period.
+- People with knee osteoarthritis had relief from pain and improved functional health and quality of life with 50,0000 IU vitamin D2 per week over a 6-month period.

 - A study of 1100 women with knee osteoarthritis found that those receiving MORE than 2000 IU of vitamin D3 per day achieved pain relief.

 - In people with non-specific musculoskeletal pain, high doses of vitamin D (150,000 IU) at baseline and at 6 weeks, resulted in pain reduction.

 - For fibromyalgia, 50,000 IU of vitamin D3 per week over 20 weeks resulted in pain reduction.

 Keep in mind, the dose you need should be established with your healthcare practitioner.
 Make sure that you have your doctor check your vitamin D levels at least every 6 months to make sure you are on an adequate dose.

 Vitamin D and rheumatoid arthritis

 Low vitamin D levels are related to rheumatoid arthritis and also the severity of arthritic pain in this group of people.
 Vitamins for rheumatoid arthritis should include vitamin D.